 Fungus gnats, fruit flies, and drain flies can all be dealt with quickly and easily using some common household products.

-Here are 10 simple yet effective ideas for making gnat traps at home.
+Here are 10 simple yet effective ideas for making gnat traps at home and getting rid of gnats around plants.

 Save Your Spice Bottles!